brookshelley/brookshelley.github.com/movies.md

     I'd avoided watching this because I hadn't read great things about it, save for [this review by Matt Haughey](https://15minutes.inthemorni.ng/baby-driver-was-fantastic-2acd21be54ba).
 While I agree with him that the opening action scene was stellar, so were the short films BMW made with greats like Wong Kar Wai a few years ago to sell cars.
 I liked watching this film, but it's unfortunate that the men were two-dimensional, and the women collapsed in on themselves, with no characterization, or much motivation.
 I'd expected a bit more of Edgar Wright, but on the upside, the musical cues were also quite good.
 I'm not fully sure if this is a tribute to old McQueen movies, or what, but it was alright, but I can't co-sign the _fantastic_ from the above.
 It was exciting, but the stakes weren't ever high, because I never cared much about the protagonist, because I was given no reason to care.
 We've seen chases before, parkour, car work.
 This movie could've elevated them further, but it chose not to.
 I never believed there really was jeopardy, because as the movie, and the news of the day makes clear, "he's such a good boy," is something that will always apply to the white male criminal.

+27. **Valerian**

+    The short version is that this was very targetted towards a Chinese release, partially due to the studio financing, and even Besson was [promoting it on Weibo](http://chinafilminsider.com/valerian-city-thousand-planets-passes-china-censorship/).
+I had a great time watching this movie, but it was pretty dang ridiculous, and had super traditional and boring gender roles and "marriage is the best" kind of crap.
+Still, the visuals were incredible, and it was a fun space romp.
+Recommended.

 ## 2016

 1. **Nine Lives**